-- Plating – where a fine layer is added to the product.
+Metal plating is where a fine layer is added to the product.
 One major item would be jewellery or gold plated wiring.
 This can be for durability and longevity, cosmetic values or even conductivity.

-- Abrasive or hard brush – items where a brush will grain down a product to a smoother finish that what was created in the original factory.
+Items where a brush will grain down a product to a smoother finish that what was created in the original factory.
 Bicycles, lawnmower blades, laptop chassis’.
 The list is endless to what you would pass on a daily basis.

 The metal finishing here would be a soft material on a rotary apparatus to give an absolute smooth finish.
 For instance, imagine a car bodywork repairer.
 After the hard abrasion has taken place to remove the impurity, being the paint.
 The texture is rough and contains scratches and other non level impurities.
 The soft buffing still removes layers from the metal but at absolute microscopic level.
 This technique wares the metal abrasions down until the metal is smooth as glass.